pluginpal/strapi-plugin-sitemap/README.md

 Also relations can be queried in the pattern like so: `[relation.fieldname]`.

+The following field types are by default allowed in a pattern:

+- `id`
+- `uid`

 *Allowed field types can be altered with the `allowedFields` config.
 Read more about it below.*

 ## 🌍 Multilingual